-Microsoft Security Risk Detection (MSRD) is a Microsoft’s Dynamic Security Application Testing (DAST) unique solution that makes two high-quality testing security techniques called Fuzzing and Web Scanning.
+Microsoft Security Risk Detection (MSRD) is Microsoft’s Dynamic Security Application Testing (DAST) unique solution that makes two high-quality testing security techniques called Fuzzing and Web Scanning.

 What is fuzzing and web scanning:

 - Fuzzing is a highly effective negative testing technique used to find security vulnerabilities in software products (in code).
 It consists of repeatedly feeding modified, or fuzzed, data to software inputs to trigger hangs, exceptions, and crashes — fault conditions that could be leveraged by an attacker to disrupt or take control of applications and services.

 - Web scanning is the automated process of identifying the reachable attack surface of a running website or service and then inspecting the identified surface for security vulnerabilities and other issues.
 Any issues that are found are then classified for type and severity and reported back to the user along with recommended mitigations or countermeasures.